 PCI Proxy automatically collects, stores, and tokenizes all PCI DSS relevant card data.
 Currently, we support all major brands and additional virtual cards such as Visa, Mastercard, American Express, Diners, Discover, JCB, ELO, Maestro, Expedia Virtual Cards, Booking.com Virtual Cards, AirPlus, etc. Do you need additional brands to be tokenized?
 Contact us.

 Our pricing model is based on actual performance we deliver to you.
 Unlike others, we don't charge you for storing credit cards as we understand that you often have no influence on the duration of storage.
-Instead, our flexible plans are grouped in volume tiers to keep you from surprise fees.
-You only pay for exactly what you need.
+Instead, you only pay for exactly what you need.
 All plans include free setup and use of channels and APIs and fast and reliable tokenization of credit card data off the shelf.

 Masked Credit Card Token (Example: 1234 56AB CDEF 3456)

-The format consists of the first 6 digits of the real credit card number, the actual BIN Range (Bank Identification Number), followed by the token in form of 6 upper-case letters.
-The Masked Credit Card Alias ends with the last 4 digits of the actual credit card number.
+This format consists of the first 6 digits of the real credit card number, the actual BIN Range (Bank Identification Number), followed by the token in form of 6 upper-case letters.
+The Masked Credit Card Token ends with the last 4 digits of the actual credit card number.